Estepona - Main Sites

 Aqueduct de Saladavieja

 The large water tank, which fed the irrigation channels, can still be seen, and if you follow the aqueduct from there you will come to the well from which the water was, and is, drawn.
 This is most impressive - fifteen or twenty feet deep with a fine arch two-thirds of the way down on the right-hand side.
 Originally, the water would have been drawn up and fed into the aqueduct by a donkey operating a wheel-and-pulley system.
 Today an electric pump is used.
-Unemployment among Andalucían donkeys owes much to Thomas Edison.

 Around the aqueduct there are uncultivated fig, orange and banana trees, which suggest that the well and aqueduct have been in more or less continual use since their construction more than ten centuries ago.
-It remains to be seen how much longer either can survive.
-The relentless spread of the urbanisation is already threatening this anachronistic patch of ground, and may well rollover it like a concrete fog before too long.

 Just a two-minute drive further along the coast, the urbanisation of Hacienda Beach hides another well-aqueduct-water tank complex.
 Simply drive in and the tank is instantly visible to your left.
 It is very large, with a paved floor.
 The aqueduct itself is not particularly long, perhaps thirty or forty yards, and unfortunately, the area corresponding to the well from which it drew its water is fenced off.

-The above text was reproduced from the the book "In Search of Andalucia" by kind permission of the authors David Wood and Chris Wawn.
+The above text was abridged from the the book "In Search of Andalucia" by kind permission of the authors David Wood and Chris Wawn.
 Click here to order your copy from our online book store.